TempAqua/TempAqua_App/README.md

 ## Requirement

 Docker and Git must both be installed on the system and have internet access.
-It should be configured in such a way that it is accessible through a fixed IP address for ease of use and to ensure link with Qfield.
+It should be configured in such a way that it is accessible through a fixed IP address for ease of use and to ensure link with QField.